Nestor15/Minerva/README.md

     $ env/bin/minerva --help

 Note: The `-e` means editable mode, where the source files are linked to instead of copied.
 This allows you to edit and run them if you wish.
+You may need to add ~/.local/bin to your PATH if you use `-e`.

 ##Usage
 ###Basic Invasion Success Probability